Reiner Kümmel: Work

-Kümmel's work on economics intends to improve the mathematical structure of macroeconomic growth models for industrial countries, so that they don't contradict the fundamental laws of physics, in particular the first and second law of thermodynamics.
+Kümmel's work on economics intends to improve the mathematical structure of macroeconomic growth models for industrial countries, so that they do not contradict the fundamental laws of physics, in particular the first and second law of thermodynamics.
 He identified energy as a powerful factor of production and the dominant component of technological progress.
-To address these issues amongst others, he developed the so called LINEX function, which depends linearly on energy and exponentially on quotients of the production factors capital, labor, and energy.
+To address these issues amongst others, he developed the so-called LINEX function, which depends linearly on energy and exponentially on quotients of the production factors capital, labor, and energy.

 The LINEX production function is calculated by integrating the growth equation for economic output and three coupled differential equations for the economic weights of capital, labor, and energy, i.e. the output elasticities.
 These are subject to constant returns to scale (Euler condition) and appropriate asymptotic boundary conditions.
 The LINEX function forgoes the cost-share theorem applied in standard economic theory.
 This theorem assumes that the economic weights (elasticities) of capital, labor and energy are equal to their cost-shares in the national accounts and national statistics, respectively.
 Thus capital and labor would be the main factors of production; as such they appear in the constant output elasticities of the often-used Cobb–Douglas production function, which is the simplest solution of the differential equations.
 The time-dependent parameters in the output elasticities of the LINEX function are determined econometrically using statistical methods.